fabsig/GPBoost/README.md

 y ~ p(y|m)
 m = G(F(X) + Zb)
 ```
 where G() is a so-called link function.
+See [here](https://github.com/fabsig/GPBoost/blob/master/docs/Main_parameters.rst) for a list of **currently supported likelihoods** p(y|m).

-In the GPBoost library, the **random effects** can consist of
+In the GPBoost library, the **random effects** Zb can consist of:

 - Gaussian processes (including random coefficient processes)
 - Grouped random effects (including nested, crossed, and random coefficient effects)
 - Combinations of the above

 Learning the above-mentioned models means **learning both the covariance parameters** (aka hyperparameters) of the random effects and the **predictor function F(X)**.
 Both the GPBoost and the LaGaBoost algorithms iteratively learn the covariance parameters and add a tree to the ensemble of trees F(X) using a [gradient and/or a Newton boosting](https://www.sciencedirect.com/science/article/abs/pii/S0957417420308381) step.
 In the GPBoost library, covariance parameters can (currently) be learned using (Nesterov accelerated) gradient descent, Fisher scoring (aka natural gradient descent), and Nelder-Mead.
 Further, trees are learned using the [LightGBM](https://github.com/microsoft/LightGBM/) library.

-See [Sigrist (2020)](http://arxiv.org/abs/2004.02653) and [Sigrist (2021)](https://arxiv.org/abs/2105.08966) for more details.
+See [Sigrist (2022, JMLR)](https://www.jmlr.org/papers/v23/20-322.html) and [Sigrist (2022, TPAMI)](https://ieeexplore.ieee.org/document/9759834) for more details.

 ### Background on Gaussian process and grouped random effects models